Dammy999/chioma-ilo-ehc/assignment_1.md

 --------------------------------
 # Port 25: Simple Mail Transfer Protocol (SMTP)

-It's use to send mail to a mail server (e.g. mail.google.com) from a mail client (e.g. Thunderbird)
+It's used to send mail to a mail server (e.g. mail.google.com) from a mail client (e.g. Thunderbird).

 --------------------------------
 # Port 53: Domain Name System (DNS)

-The DNS service converts the human readable domain names to IP addresses that the TCP/IP protocol suite can work with (e.g. techietude.com sent to a DNS resolver gave me the IP: 172.67.180.14)
+The DNS service converts the human readable domain names to IP addresses that the TCP/IP protocol suite can work with (e.g. techietude.com sent to a DNS resolver gave me the IP: 172.67.180.14).

 --------------------------------
 # Port 67: Bootstrap protocol server / DHCP